whenes/dio-serverless-api/README.md

 # dio-serverless-api

-This is a simple CRUD serverless API built with Microsoft's Azure using Javascript.
+This is a simple CRUD serverless API built with Microsoft's Azure Functions using Javascript.
 I was unable to access my student account to make the services available online, but it is functional.

 ## Host